davestewart/nuxt-content-assets/README.md

 | `assets/img/[name]-[hash].[ext]`     | `assets/img/featured-9M00N4l9A0.jpg`               |
 | `content/[hash].[ext]`               | `content/9M00N4l9A0.jpg`                           |

-Note that the module defaults to all files in a single folder:
+Note that the module defaults to:

 ```
-/assets/content/[name]-[hash].[ext]
+/assets/content/[folder]/[file]
 ```

 ### Extensions

-You can add or replace supported extensions if you need to:
+You can add (or replace) supported extensions if you need to:

 To add extensions, use `additionalExtensions`: